White_Pepper

 Mustard seeds are also known as Raai in Hindi and Kadugu in Malayalam

-Cinnamon is actually the bark of the tree Cinnamomum verum
+Cassia is a spice obtained from the bark of the Cinnamomum cassia tree

 Malabar Tamarind, also known as Pot Tamarind or Kudampuli in South India.
 It’s a sour fruit which is cured and added to dishes